Youngestdev/blog/_posts/2018-07-13-redux-react-context-api-post.markdown

 ### Project Requirements

 As this article uses only React and some NPM libraries, we will need nothing else than NodeJS and NPM installed in our machine.
-If you haven't installed **NodeJS** and **NPM**, check out the [Official installation procedures](https://nodejs.org/en/download/) to install NodeJS and NPM.
+If we haven't installed **NodeJS** and **NPM**, check out the [Official installation procedures](https://nodejs.org/en/download/) to install NodeJS and NPM.
 After installing NodeJS and NPM, we will need to install the `create-react-app` tool.
 We will use this tool to scaffold a simple React app, which makes the process of starting a new app easier.
 To install this tool, we run the command :
 ```bash

 npm i -g create-react-app